Once Upon a Time...

 “And that’s my breathing tube… and that’s my nurse…” she says, pointing at the photos.
 At 5 years old, she doesn’t really remember the first weeks of her life, but the pictures in the book tell her story—from small, sickly preemie to thriving, soccer-playing, always-smiling kindergartner.

-Kylie entered the world at barely 11 inches long, medically frail, and dependent on a ventilator to breathe; the doctor who delivered her didn’t give her much of a chance of survival.
+Kylie entered the world at barely 11 inches long, medically frail, and dependent on a ventilator to breathe; premature babies in her condition often don’t have a strong chance of survival.
 But she was a fighter, and with the diligent care of the doctors and nurses at the Neonatal Intensive Care Unit (NICU) at Jefferson Health – New Jersey in Washington Township, she hung on.

 “At first I was concerned about being there because it wasn’t a large metropolitan hospital, but it became clear pretty quickly that Kylie was getting the best care possible,” Karen says.
 The day after Kylie was born, Jane L. Coleman, MD, medical director of the NICU, took over as her primary doctor.
 She, along with the other doctors and a cadre of compassionate nurses, put Karen’s mind at ease and gave Kylie’s dad, Jason, a sense of confidence and calm.